Champions of 12.3

 Championing the global Sustainable Development Goal Target 12.3: to halve per capita global food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses by 2030; by:

-SHOWCASING successful examples of food waste reduction, particularly within the NZ Champions of 12.3;
+SHOWCASING successful examples of food waste reduction, particularly within the individual organisations of the NZ Champions of 12.3;

 ADVOCATING to government for enabling conditions for food